braziljs/remote-control/README.md

 ---

 # Remote Control
-Remote Control is a tool to control your HTML5 presentation slides remotely(Duh)
+A tool to control the slides of your HTML5 presentation through a cell phone.

 ![logo](http://braziljs.org/wp-content/uploads/2012/11/remote-control.jpg)